23 February 2023

 Drag Along Rights

-A clause in the SHA giving a Drag Along Right allows the majority shareholders a right to require the minority shareholders to sell their shares.
-The aim of Drag Along Rights is to provide liquidity, flexibility and an easy exit route for a majority shareholder.
+The right to drag along is specifically provided to the majority shareholder.
+It is also known as the “Come-along clause” in the SHA.
+It allows the majority shareholders a right to require the minority shareholders to sell their shares.
+The aim of Drag Along Rights is to provide liquidity, flexibility and to facilitate an easy exit for the majority shareholder.

 As many buyers of a target company will want 100% control over the business and the minority shareholders may not wish to sell their shares and wish to stay with the limited ownership in the hope that share prices may rise it becomes difficult for the majority shareholders to get an easy exit from the company.
 Majority shareholders, therefore, include the Drag Along Rights provision in the SHA that gives them the power to compel the minority shareholders to sell off their shares at a price determined for majority selling shareholders and on the same terms and conditions.